parimalp/FPGA-Design-Flow-using-Vivado/lab1.md

 ### Generate the Bitstream and Verify Functionality

 #### Connect the board and power it ON.
-Generate the bitstream, open a hardware session, and program the FPGA.
+Generate the bitstream, open a hardware manager session, and program the FPGA.

 1. Make sure that the Micro-USB cable is connected to the JTAG PROG connector.

 2. The Boolean and PYNQ-Z2 can be powered through USB power via the JTAG PROG.

    Make sure that the board is set to use USB power.

    <img src="images/lab1/boolean_sche.png" alt="image" style="zoom:70%;" />